 Comments Frequency Amendments (minor revisions) Updates to be notified to users by publication of a technical memorandum placed on the NZ Transport Agency's website.
 As required.
 Review (major revisions) Periodic updates will be undertaken where amendments fundamentally changing the content or structure of the manual or new technology resulting from research or ongoing refinement have been identified.
 As required.
-Notification All users that have registered their interest by email to Copttm.update@nzta.govt.nz will be advised by email of amendments and updates.
+Notification All users that have subscribed to receive notifications on the Code of practice for temporary traffic management (CoPTTM) page of the NZ Transport Agency's website will be advised by email of amendments and updates.
 Immediately.